Bombast and Flitterflop discuss dreams about which there are so many misconceptions and wrong theories

 FLITTERFLOP: How do you mean?"

-BOMBAST: "The thoughts of the higher mind are not like our waking consciousness.
+BOMBAST: "Occult Science states that the thoughts of the higher mind are not like our waking consciousness.
 Past, present and future are one to the higher mind; its thoughts are living acts and deeds, present actualities.
 They are realities, even as they were when speech expressed in sounds did not exist; when thoughts were things, and men did not need to express them in speeches, for they apprehended them the moment they were conceived."

 FLITTERFLOP: "That explains why the little that does get through is dismissed by scientists as random, meaningless brain-chatter."